ntkniazeva/german-data-analyst-jobs/README.md

 `dashboard/dashboard.pbix `

 The Power BI dashboard includes KPI cards, city distribution, salary availability, and a map of job postings in Germany.

+Location data contained a mixture of cities, districts, federal states, and administrative regions.
+Major districts of Berlin, Munich, Hamburg, Cologne, Frankfurt, and Düsseldorf were consolidated into their corresponding cities to improve analytical accuracy.